| | |

 1. Start by making the sauce.
 Heat a skillet with a couple tbsp olive oil or ghee.
 Add in the onion and cook for 1-2 minute.
 Add the minced garlic and cook for another minutes on medium heat.

 2. Next, add the ground meat to the pan and continue to cook until the meat is cooked through.
-Then, add in the fennel seed and Italian seasoning.
+Then, add in the fennel seed, salt, pepper, Italian seasoning and chili flakes.

 4. Place the spinach in a skillet and cook on medium heat until soft.
-Remove from the pay and roughly chop the sauteed spinach.
+Remove from the pan and roughly chop the sauteed spinach.

 5. To a medium size bowl, add the ricotta cheese, chopped spinach and egg.
 Stir until well mixed.